Installation by Dries Verhoeven

 The world of artificial happiness is increasingly available to us in the form of drugs, painkillers and antidepressants.
 In this installation, a temporary pharmacy installed on the street, a humanoid pharmacy assistant tells us about the various products that we can use to alter our mental state.
 Are our emotions programmable?

-Co-Presentation by SPRING in Autumn
+Co-Presentation with SPRING in Autumn

 Dries Verhoeven― Artist